Donald Trump’s Hair Color At Cincinnati Rally Looks Like He ‘Dyed It With Mustard,’ Conservative Pundit Says

 — Adam Best (@adamcbest) August 2, 2019

-And Twitter user “Rollo Pickens” commented that either his television set was malfunctioning, or “Trump has Hulk Hogan yellow hair tonight.”
+Another Twitter user commented that either his television set was malfunctioning, or “Trump has Hulk Hogan yellow hair tonight.”